Debian-based deepin Linux 20.1 is here and you should switch from Windows 10 now!

 Well, folks, 2020 is almost in the books, and once again, it was not the fabled year of Linux on the desktop.
 Yes, Microsoft's Windows 10 still reigns supreme as far as market share, but that doesn't mean it is the best desktop operating system -- just the most popular.
 In fact, many consumers are switching to Linux-based Chromebooks for their simplicity and security, while macOS continues to attract new users.
 Those M1 Macs in particular are quite intriguing, especially when a brand-new Mac Mini can be had for less than $700.

-The thing is, neither Windows 10 or macOS are the prettiest desktop environment -- that designation belongs to a Linux distribution from China called "deepin".
+The thing is, neither Windows 10 or macOS are the prettiest desktop operating system -- that designation belongs to a Linux distribution from China called "deepin".
 Today, Debian-based deepin Linux 20.1 (1010) becomes available for download and you should absolutely check it out.
 Hell, depending on your needs, you should consider switching from Windows 10!
 Seriously, y'all, deepin is that good.

 This new version is based on Debian 10.6 and uses Linux kernel 5.8.
 Surprisingly, deepin 20.1 ditches popular default apps like Firefox, GParted, and Thunderbird for all-new deepin-made programs.
 Yes, the operating system now comes with a deepin-made web browser, email client, and disk manager to name a few.
 Don't like that?
 No need to worry.
 You can, of course, still install the apps you prefer, such as Firefox or Google Chrome.